Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Canal Bank and Trust Company of New Orleans, 100 Years.
 Booklet, 1931

-The Canal Bank of New Orleans was established on March 5, 1831 for the purpose of financing and digging the New Basin Canal.
-Booklet commemorating centennial.
+The Canal Bank of New Orleans was established on March 5, 1831, for the purpose of financing and digging the New Basin Canal.
+A booklet commemorating the centennial.

 Land of Evangeline.
 Tourist Guide, n.d.

 An article from “Poste Des Attakapas”.
 Compiled by Andre A. Olivier.
 Tourist Guide Through St. Martinville, La.
 U.S.A.

 Catholic Daughters of America, Court Mater DEI #868.
 Newsletter, 1946